by Dr. C.H. Weaver M.D. updated 03/2022

-Preliminary results from clinical trials in patients with early-stage non–small-cell lung cancer (NSCLC) treated with neo-adjuvant therapy were presented at the 2019 ASCO Annual Meeting and suggest that neo-adjuvant treatment is well-tolerated, and yields encouraging responses.
+Preliminary results from clinical trials in patients with early-stage NSCLC treated with neoadjuvant therapy were presented at the 2019 ASCO Annual Meeting and suggested that neoadjuvant treatment is well-tolerated, and yields encouraging responses.

 Neoadjuvant therapy is treatment that is delivered before surgery with the goal of providing immediate treatment and reducing the size of the cancer for easier resection.